julien-nc/phonetrack/README.md

 On PhoneTrack main page, while watching a session, you can :

 * edit/add/delete points
-* select some devices to make the automatic zoom work only with those devices
+* restrict autozoom to some devices
-* toggle position history display (path lines)
+* display position history display (path lines)
-* toggle devices last point tooltip display
-* rename a session
-* rename a device
+* rename a session/device
-* change a device color
-* move a device to another session
+* change a device color, move it to another session
 * share a session to other users (read-only)
 * make a session public and share it via a public link.
-If the session is not public, positions are not visible in web logging page "publicWebLog".
+Positions are not visible in web logging page "publicWebLog" for private sessions.
-* export sessions in GPX format (one subtrack by device).
-They are saved in Nextcloud/ownCloud files.
+* import/export sessions in GPX format (one subtrack by device).
 * display session statistics
 * filter points (any criterias combination)